yager-j/my-portfolio/README.md

 <br/>

 ## Body Confident Mums
-Native iOS MVP for Australian body positivity organisation The Embrace Collective.
-The app aims to help mothers relate to their bodies in a positive way using mindfulness and journaling.
-This was a solo student project completed during my studies.
+As sole iOS developer collaborating with Australian body positivity organisation The Embrace Collective, I architected and built a native iOS app from scratch.
+This was a solo project completed during my iOS Development studies.

 SwiftUI – Firebase – Speech – AVFoundation – AVKit